LCC-CIT/CS295N-CourseMaterials/Labs/Lab03/Lab3Instructions_CS295N.md

 #### Models

-- Decide what two or three models you will need.
+- Decide what two or three models you will need to add to your project .
 - Decide the relationship between the models.
 - Code the models.